tphakala/birdnet-go/README.md

 BirdNET model by the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology in collaboration with Chemnitz University of Technology.

-BirdNET label translations by Patrick Levin for BirdNET-Pi project by Patrick McGuire
+BirdNET label translations by Patrick Levin for BirdNET-Pi project by Patrick McGuire.